 Services for the treatment of an emergency are covered.
-See definition of "Emergency" in the Definitions section.
-If you are admitted to the hospital directly from the Emergency Department, you will not have to pay Emergency Department cost sharing, but will be responsible for the Inpatient cost sharing.
+See definition of "Emergency" in Section 15 "Definitions".
+If you are admitted to the hospital directly from the Emergency Department, you will not have to pay Emergency Department cost sharing, but will be responsible for the inpatient cost sharing.
 See Inpatient Hospital section for more details.